 You can request assistive listening devices with headsets or neck loops for any Museum program.
-Ask at the Carson Family Hall desk in the Ruth and Harold D. Uris Center for Education, or at Admissions in the Great Hall.
+Ask at the Carson Family Hall desk in the Ruth and Harold D. Uris Center for Education, or at the Ticketing Center in the Great Hall.
 You can request Sign Language interpretation in advance.